Coloboma means that part of one or more structures inside an unborn baby’s eye does not fully develop during pregnancy.

 Coloboma can affect your iris, the tissue that gives you your eye colour.
 Your pupil may look oval if the coloboma is partial, but if more of your lower iris is missing, your pupil will look more keyhole shaped.
 Both children and adults with only iris coloboma will probably have fairly good vision.
 However, iris coloboma is likely to cause light sensitivity (also called photophobia) in bright conditions.
 Light sensitivity and glare can cause discomfort and affect the quality of vision.

 At the back of your eye, the retina (the light-sensitive layer) and the choroid (the layer of tissue and blood vessels behind the retina) can be affected by coloboma.
 This is known as a chorioretinal coloboma.
-An optic disc coloboma is where the optic nerve (which carries information from the eye to the brain) is affected by coloboma at the point where it leaves the back of your eye, an area known as the optic disc.
+An optic disc coloboma is where the optic nerve (which carries information from the eye to the brain) is affected by coloboma where it leaves the back of your eye, an area known as the optic disc.

-Someone with chorioretinal coloboma may not be aware of any visual symptoms.
+Some people with chorioretinal coloboma may not be aware of any visual symptoms.
 However, the more retinal tissue that is missing, the more their sight is likely to be affected, usually in the upper region of their field of vision.
 If the chorioretinal coloboma is large or there is optic disc coloboma, they are likely to have poor central vision.
 This will make activities such as reading, writing and watching television more difficult.
 If both eyes are affected by optic disc coloboma, they may also have nystagmus, meaning that their eyes move constantly and uncontrollably.

 Many children and adults with iris coloboma will require no treatment.
 However, some have a special contact lens fitted that covers the keyhole-shaped pupil and makes it look round.
 This improves the cosmetic appearance of the eye as well as reducing light sensitivity.
 For some people, surgery is an option, where the gap in the iris is sewn together to correct the pupil shape and reduce light sensitivity.

 For other types of coloboma inside the eye, there is no treatment at present.
 However, other eye health problems that are associated with coloboma, such as glaucoma, retinal detachment, choroidal neovascularisation and cataract can be treated.
-It’s important for people with coloboma to have regular eye examinations with their optometrist, who will be able to check for any changes to their eye health.
+It’s important for people with coloboma to have regular eye examinations with their optometrist (optician), who will be able to check for any changes to their eye health.
 An optometrist will give advice on how often an eye examination is necessary.
 A person with coloboma who experiences any new symptoms or concerns should have their eyes examined straight away.